scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    devices (HAD) research and development.
 At its core the simulator uses digital filters to represent the sound pressure wave propagation path from the sound source to each ear canal of a human subject.
-   Digital filters of 200 coefficients each for left and right ears are stored in a look-up table as a function of azimuth and elevation angles of the impinging sounds source.
+   Digital filters of 200 coefficients each for left and right ears are stored in a look-up table as a function of azimuth and elevation angles of the impinging sound's source.

 .. class:: keywords